monsoonmaelstrom/book2/book2.md

 “Are the snares the only reason we’re out here?”
 Giorgi finally asks, once I’ve finished resetting it.

-“No, but I did want to see how they worked.
+“No, but I did want to see how they work.
 Where’d you get the wire from?”

 “Took it off the ship.
 Figured it would come in handy.”